sblum1/tm-aws-infrastructure/README.md

 ## Sources

 This repository follows the architecture used by Mark Maglana in his series on designing a 3-tier app on AWS EKS.
 His repository can be found [here](https://github.com/relaxdiego/system-design), as well as his videos covering the topic, which can be found [here](https://relaxdiego.com/2021/07/system-design-webapp-on-aws.html).
-Notes covering the architecture discussed in the video can be found in the attached document, 'EKS Web App Notes'.
+Notes covering the architecture discussed in the videos can be found in the attached document, 'EKS Web App Notes'.

 ## Prerequisites:
 1. An AWS account